Greenwich Village townhouse explosion: Immediate aftermath

 Oughton and Robbins were killed by the blast.
 Gold was returning to the townhouse and was crushed by the collapsing facade.
 Wilkerson regained awareness and heard Boudin nearby on the edge of what was now a crater in the basement; the two were able to link hands and escape just as a fire built up behind them.
 Just after they got out, the fire built up into another explosion, blowing out the wall of Hoffman's house and knocking his desk into the crater.
+Susan Braudy writes that an FBI agent who had been surveilling the house (posing as an architectural historian) took pictures as the facade collapsed.

 A police officer and an off-duty New York City Housing Authority patrolman rushed into the chaos in search of survivors.
 The latter had heard Wilkerson in the ruins, but after she left he was knocked over by the shockwave from the third blast.
 Boudin was still naked from the shower and Wilkerson was wearing only jeans as her blouse had been blown off, but neither was seriously injured.
 Wilkerson told Susan Wager, who described them as "dazed and trembling", that there had been two other people (Note: She was unaware that Gold had returned) in the house at the time.
 Wager took the two into her house and gave them fresh clothing, including her favorite coat and boots.
 Both women showered, changed and fled the scene before they could be questioned.
 Wilkerson later said they took the subway.

 Boudin went to her nearby family home, where her mother found her when she returned that evening.
 Jean Boudin talked about the fire and how it made her angry that the fire department had devoted so much of its resources to saving a wealthy person's home compared to what they sent to burning tenement houses in poor minority neighborhoods.
 Kathy did not reply; she left that night and her family would not see her, nor have any idea of her whereabouts, for over a decade.